djevans071/OpenStreetMap-Manhattan/report.md

 max      50.000000
 ```

-Most of the bicycle racks are small, with an average capacity between 3 and 4.
+Most of the bicycle racks are small, with a mean capacity between 3 and 4.
 The largest rack has 50 slots, and about 94% of racks have under 10 slots.
 Strangely, there are 2 racks with a capacity of 0.

 ## Ideas for Improvement and Conclusion

 Just from the zip codes we can tell that the data for Manhattan is incomplete.
-Not all nodes have addresses, and not all addresses have postal codes, so one suggestion is for users to conform to a format for `addr` tag types where `street`, `state` (2 letter abbreviation from a drop-down menu), `city`, and `postcode` keys are all mandatory for US locations and where `passcode` must be a 5-digit number.
+Not all nodes have addresses and not all addresses have postal codes, so one suggestion is for users to conform to a format for `addr` tag types where `street`, `state` (2 letter abbreviation from a drop-down menu), `city`, and `postcode` keys are all mandatory for US locations and where `postcode` must be a 5-digit number.
 The use of `addr` will still be optional, but all its subkeys will be slaved to the mandatory format once `addr` is invoked.
 One way to implement a mandatory form is having an automated auditor like `audit.py` to scan through the submission and either correct inconsistent entries or throw an error message to the user.
 I agree with `carlward` that a means of cleaning user data at the source would help with maintaining the integrity data on OpenStreetMap.

 However, there will still be room for user error to pass through this standardization system.
 It would be able to catch problematic zip codes like `83` or `100014` but not an erroneous zip code like `97657`.
-Perhaps a more sophisticated auditor which takes into account the state would work, but again, the user may accidentally choose the wrong state.
-Many entries are also automatically generated by GPS systems, so inconsistencies are bound to arise from users' efforts to input large quantities of data, especially if the users are city workers inputting the locations of New York's extensive public amenities.
+Perhaps a more sophisticated auditor which takes states into account would work, but again, the user may accidentally choose the wrong state.
+Many entries are also automatically generated by GPS systems, so inconsistencies are bound to arise from users' efforts to input large quantities of data, especially if they are city workers inputting the locations of New York's extensive public amenities.

 I have only touched on one potential improvement among many that are still required for all of OpenStreetMap's data to be fully accurate, complete, valid, consistent, and uniform enough for effective data analysis.
 For the purposes of this exercise however, I believe the data has been well cleaned.